Johan Ludvig Heiberg (poet): Legacy

 His influence upon taste and critical opinion was greater than that of any writer of his time, and can only be compared with that of Holberg in the 18th century.
 Most of the poets of the Romantic movement in Denmark were very grave and serious; Heiberg added the element of humour, elegance and irony.
 He had the genius of good taste, and his witty and delicate productions stand almost unique in the literature of his country.
 First of all he created a Danish critical tradition based upon firm and consequent principles of aesthetics breaking with the often extremely subjective and occasional value judgements of his predecessors.
 In return he has not avoided being regarded a conservative formalist and elitist by posterity and the reaction against his line was already started by Georg Brandes who was, however, affected by his school too.
 At any rate most of later Danish critics had to make up their mind about his ideas.

-The poetical works of Heiberg were collected, in 11 vols, in 1861–1862, and his prose writings (11 vols) in the same year.
+The poetical works of Heiberg were collected, in 11 volumes, in 1861–1862, and his prose writings (11 volumes) in the same year.
 The last volume of his works contains fragments of autobiography.
 See also Georg Brandes, Essays (1889).
 For the elder Heiberg see monographs by Thaarup (1883) and by Schwanenflügel (1891).